porter-dev/porter-archive/docs/API.md

       // Data is the template as byte data.
       "data": String
     },
-    // Values are default config for this release.
+    // Values are default config for this chart.
     "values": Map[String]{}
   },
   // The set of extra Values added to the release, which override the
-  // default values inside of the release
+  // default values inside of the chart
   "config": Map[String]{},
   // Manifest is the string representation of the rendered template "manifest": String,